 In Studio Ghibli movies, food is sacred.
-You can find the characters packing bento boxes, slurping down ramen, or eating toasts topped with fried eggs.
-In Only Yesterday, Taeko Okajima's family brings home a pineapple that nobody knows how to cut.
+You can find the characters packing bento boxes, slurping down ramen, or eating toast topped with fried eggs.
+In Only Yesterday, Taeko Okajima's family brings home a pineapple that nobody can cut.
 When her aunt comes home and shows them how to cut a pineapple, the family gathers around her.
 Taeko dances around the family in joy, anticipating the taste of the fruit.
-Soon plates are brought out, and slices of pineapple are served to everyone.
+Soon, plates are brought out, and slices of pineapple are served to everyone.
 The family doesn't relish it much; while her dad comments it's nothing special, her sister calls it a letdown, but when Taeko takes a bite, she loses it.
 She finishes it and says oishii (delicious in Japanese).
-Others in the family give her their share while the mom asks her not to force herself, and dad warns of a stomachache.
+Others in the family give her their share while the mom asks her not to force herself, and the dad warns of a stomachache.
 And yet, Taeko eats it as her family moves on to eating bananas and watching TV shows.
 The simple act of watching her chew and eat the pineapple is so fulfilling.
-As a child, she is neglected and sought more attention from her parents.
+As a child, she was neglected and sought more attention from her parents.
 This bothers her even as a grown-up.
 But as a viewer, I found Taeko truly happy when she ate that pineapple.
 That food made her happy.